 SalesVu Overall Rating

-SalesVu (salesvu.com) is a SaaS (Software as a Service) development company that has partnered with Mercury Payment Systems, a merchant account provider, to offer a mobile processing application for iPhone, iPad, iTouch, and Android devices.
+SalesVu (salesvu.com) is a SaaS (Software as a Service) development company that has partnered with Mercury Payment Systems and Century Payments, two merchant account providers, to offer a mobile processing application for iPhone, iPad, iTouch, and Android devices.
 According to a company representative, SalesVu has indefinitely suspended development and support for Android tablets, but the company will continue to develop for Android phones.
 Based in Austin, Texas, the company was started in 2007 and appears to have launched its payment services application in 2011.

 Although the service shares traits with other providers, the SalesVu app provides several additional services that cannot be found with most of its competitors.
 These features include inventory tracking and management, a complete e-commerce solution, recurring billing, customer and order management systems, payment method tracking, enterprise reporting, deals and discount management, and integration with Facebook.
 SalesVu is located at 3925 W Braker Lane, Austin, Texas 78759, and Mercury Payment Systems is sponsored by HSBC Bank of Buffalo, New York as its Acquiring Bank.

 SalesVu Sales & Marketing Tactics | A+

-SalesVu appears to rely on its website, traditional advertising, and its partnership with Mercury Payment Systems to market its service.
+SalesVu appears to rely on its website, traditional advertising, and its partnerships with Mercury Payment Systems and Century Payments to market its service.
 There is no indication at this time that the company employs independent sales agents, and we are currently unable to locate any complaints suggesting that the company’s sales team engages in deceptive advertising strategies.
 We have found one older complaint citing nondisclosure of fees and terms on the SalesVu pricing webpage, but this specific issue appears to have been corrected in the time since the complaint was filed.
 Overall, SalesVu appears to market its services transparently and non-aggressively.